 Distance 28 km

 Ascent 230 m, descent 165 m

 Map 136 of the

-Much as we had enjoyed the sound of rain on the tent during the night, we were pleased that it had stopped by the time we woke up.
+Much as we had enjoyed the sound of rain on the tent during the night, we were pleased that it had stopped by morning.

-Outside, the rain had already soaked into the ground, leaving everything green and fresh, but not waterlogged.
+Outside, the rainwater had already been absorbed into the ground, leaving everything green and fresh, but not waterlogged.

 We packed up and left before